 Despite their simplicity, these scenarios give us some important insights into the evolution of the mismatch.
 The advance of the phenology of each species is a nonlinear function of temperature increase and each species has a temperature regime during which its phenology is most sensitive to change, namely when the slope of the rate function is large.

-2.2 The spruce budworm – balsam fir system
+3. A case study: the spruce budworm – balsam fir system

+We describe the study system, and the accumulation function for both species.
+Then, we list our data sources and explain the fitting methods for the spruce budworm - balsam fir system.
+We use R (R core team, 2020) to implement the model, analyze the results, and generate the figures.
+Past and future temperature data were obtained using BioSIM (Régnière, Saint-Amant, Béchard, et al., 2014).

-2.2.1 Study system
+3.1 Study system